 The term of individual patents depends upon the legal term of the patents in the countries in which they are obtained.
 In most countries in which we file, the patent term is 20 years from the earliest date of filing a non-provisional patent application.
 The patent expirations reported below assume the patent is not rendered invalid or unenforceable by legal action and that all required fees are timely paid.
 In the United States, a patent may be entitled to Patent Term Adjustment for Patent Office delay.
 Where known, this has been included in the expiration dates described below.
 Further, in the United States, the patent term of a single patent that covers an FDA-approved drug may also be eligible for patent term extension, which permits patent term restoration as compensation for the patent term lost during the FDA regulatory review process.
 The Hatch-Waxman Act permits a patent term extension of up to five years beyond the expiration of the patent.
 The length of the patent term extension is related to the length of time the drug is under regulatory review.
 Patent term extension cannot extend the remaining term of a patent beyond a total of 14 years from the date of product approval, only one patent applicable to an approved drug may be extended and the extension can only be obtained for patents covering the approved drug, a method for using it, or a method for manufacturing it.
-Similar provisions are available in Europe and certain other foreign jurisdictions to extend the term of a patent term of a patent term of a patent term extensions were the patent term extensions on patent term extensions on patent term extensions on patents covering these products.
+Similar provisions are available in Europe and certain other foreign jurisdictions to extend the term of a patent that covers an approved drug.
+In the future, if and when our eligible products receive FDA approval, we expect to apply for patent term extensions on patents covering those products.
 We plan to seek patent term extensions to any of our issued patents in any jurisdiction where these are available; however, there is no guarantee that the applicable authorities, including the FDA in the United States, will agree with our assessment of whether such extensions should be granted, and if granted, the length of such extensions.